Subscribe to updates

 Connect to Work Programme

-A significant item on the agenda is the Connect to Work
+A report was scheduled to be presented on the Connect to Work

 DFT Integrated Transport Fund and Bus Services Fund

-The Cabinet is asked to approve Wiltshire Council's acceptance and signing of a Memorandum of Understanding (MoU) with the Department for Transport (DfT) for the Integrated Transport Fund (ITF) and Bus Services Fund (BSF).
-This multi-year settlement provides access to £206,684,309 in funding from 2026/27 to 2029/30.
-The MoU outlines the conditions, risks, and governance arrangements for administering this funding.
-The report details the breakdown of the funding, which includes allocations for highways maintenance, active travel, bus services, and electric vehicle infrastructure.
-The Cabinet will be asked to delegate authority for finalising and publishing the Local Transport Delivery Plan (LTDP) and managing the delivery and compliance with the MoU's reporting, evaluation, and branding conditions.
+The Cabinet was scheduled to consider a report seeking approval to accept and sign a Memorandum of Understanding (MoU) with the Department for Transport (DfT) for the Integrated Transport Fund (ITF) and Bus Services Fund (BSF).
+This multi-year settlement provides Wiltshire Council with access to £206,684,309 in funding covering the period from 2026/27 to 2029/30.
+The MoU outlines the terms, principles, and practices governing the administration and delivery of the local transport programme.
+The report detailed the funding allocations, which include significant capital investment for highways maintenance, active travel, and bus services, alongside revenue funding for bus services and capability building.
+The Cabinet was asked to delegate authority to the Director of Highways and Transport to finalise and publish the Local Transport Delivery Plan (LTDP) and to manage delivery, ensuring compliance with MoU reporting, evaluation, and branding conditions.

 Asset Transfer to Salisbury City Council